 04 of 14

 These thick hot chocolate recipes are the epitome of "drinking chocolate," which is why they're served in such small cups.
 If you thought the Viennese recipe was thick, wait until you taste the Spanish version.
+Because they're so small and rich, they can also be thoughtfully paired with food.

 Spanish hot chocolate is so popular that it's nearly a national drink in Spain and one taste will show you why it's such a hit.
 The secret is cornstarch and you can choose between sweet or semi-sweet versions to perfectly match your chocolate craving.Continue to 5 of 14 below.